The Atrium Light Newsletter #1

 As we are all over the world being asked to go into exile from our normal day to day business.
 We are asked to only have contact with those in our households, our families.
 We are asked to look at what is essential and do that, buy that.
 What a great opportunity God has provided us with in the Lent of 2020.
 Just as Jesus was called into the desert before the major part of his life’s’ work commenced, we are called to go into a different desert also, a desert of suffering and pain (for some physical others spiritual and others emotional).
 Many have been asked to stay away from things we hold very dear such as Mass.

-to me about all of this in some songs.
+God has been speaking to me about all of this in some songs.

 I recall a song I learned many years ago by a group called The Dameans, “Pause a While”

-We were made to build the earth and share it with each other All of us together at the work of Christ our brother
+We were made to build the earth and share it with each other

 Tho’ the troubles of the world may tempt you to despair